chbridges/amazon-aspect-extractor/README.md

 To override this, launch the program using `pipenv run debug`.

-In debug mode the pages will be opened in the foreground and you get the opportunity to enter the image code of the "Are You A Robot" challenge.
+In debug mode, the pages will be opened in the foreground and you get the opportunity to enter the image code of the "Are You A Robot" challenge.
 We generally recommend copying the product URLs from the Google Chrome browser so that the corresponding cookies ensure that no "Are You A Robot" challenge will be triggered.